AGA (singer): Life and career

 Kong's English name "Agatha" is a name of the Sicilian Catholic saint Agatha, and was named by her childhood priest.
 Kong was born into a musical family.
 Her father is a Filipino band musician of Spanish descent, her mother is proficient in piano, and her eldest and second sisters are also musicians who often perform with their father's band.
 Therefore, she has been influenced by music since she was a child and is proficient in piano, guitar and singing.

 Prior to becoming a singer, AGA worked as a flight attendant, hoping to save enough money to study music abroad.
 After being discovered by renown Hong Kong producer Schuman (舒文), she began composing demos for him.

 Ginadoll was released 14 March 2016 and was certified gold.

 At the Ginadoll Joy Conference, AGA announced her first solo ticketed concert, titled "AGA Ginadoll Concert Live," to be held at the MacPherson Indoor Arena on July 29 and 30, 2016.
 Tickets went on sale on June 3 and were enthusiastically received, selling out within a week.
 Her duet with Gin Lee, "Unique," won both the "Metro Hot Song" award at the 2016 Metro Hot Songs Awards and the "Top Ten Chinese Golden Songs" award at the 39th Top Ten Chinese Golden Songs Awards.

 AGA released her album "Luna" on 22 January 2018.

 Despite this, she still insisted on creating during the epidemic, and even participated in the work behind the scenes of the music video for the song "See You Next Time"; she also produced the second melody written in life "I don't love this song" It is the song "So Called Love Song".
 The three songs are all included in the fully composed album "So Called Love Songs" released on 28 September of the same year.
 In October, AGA was nominated for the Most Popular Artist in Greater China at the 2020 MTV European Music Awards, becoming the only Hong Kong singer shortlisted for that year.
-After her contract with Universal Music expired, he decided not to renew it and returned to Australia.
+After her contract with Universal Music expired, she decided not to renew it and returned to Australia.